-The System's large company Value portfolio achieved a total rate of return of -15.2% for fiscal 2002.
-This compared favorably with -22.2% for the S&P 500 BARRA Value Index due to the fund's investment in defense and financial stocks and little exposure to technology and telecommunication stocks.
-The large company Growth portfolio's total rate of return was -24.5% for the fiscal year versus -19.3% for the S&P 500 BARRA Growth Index.
-Relative underperformance can be attributed to positioning the portfolio for strong economic and market recoveries that failed to materialize before the end of the fiscal year.
-Because these two portfolios were created effective January 31, 2000, three-year or five-year rates of return are not available.
+The System's large company Value portfolio achieved a total rate of return of 26.4% for fiscal 2003.
+This compared favorably with 26.5% for the S&P 500 BARRA Value Index due to the fund's investment in defense and financial stocks and little exposure to technology and telecommunication stocks.
+The large company Growth portfolio's total rate of return was 25.6% for the fiscal year versus 22.5% for the S&P 500 BARRA Growth Index.
+Relative outperformance can be attributed to positioning the portfolio for strong economic and market recoveries that began to materialize in the second half of the fiscal year.

-On a consolidated basis, the actively managed large company domestic stock portfolio had a total rate of return of -20.3% for fiscal year 2002 compared to -20.5% for the S&P 500 Index.
-Three-year and five-year annualized returns were -11.4% and -2.1%.
-This compared with -12.9% and -1.6% for the S&P 500.
+On a consolidated basis, the domestic actively managed large capitalization stock portfolio had a total rate of return of 26.1% for fiscal year 2003 compared to 24.4% for the S&P 500 Index.
+Three-year and five-year annualized returns were -7.1% and 1.6%.
+This compared with -10.1% and 1.0% for the S&P 500.

-At the close of fiscal year 2002, large company value stocks represented 14.2% of total investments versus 14.2% at the end of fiscal year 2001.
-Large company growth stocks represented 13.7% of total investments versus 13.2% at the end of fiscal year 2001.
-Consolidated actively managed large company domestic stocks represented 27.9% of total investments, compared to 27.4% at the end of fiscal year 2001.
+At the close of fiscal year 2003, large company Value stocks represented 15.4% of total investments versus 14.2% at the end of fiscal year 2002.
+Large company Growth stocks represented 14.9% versus 13.7%.
+Consolidated actively managed large company domestic stocks represented 30.3% of total investments, compared to 27.9% at the end of fiscal year 2002.

-The System established an investment position with the small company growth managers at Delaware Investment Advisors (Delaware) and Putnam Investments (Putnam).
-An initial investment of \$38 million was placed with each of these managers as of October 1, 2001.
+The System maintains an investment position with the small company growth managers at Delaware Investment Advisors (Delaware) and Putnam Investments (Putnam).

-The System's small company growth portfolio invested with Delaware achieved a total rate of return of -8.0% for fiscal 2002.
-This compares favorably with -18.2% for the Russell 2000 Growth Index.
-An underweight and positive selectivity in the technology sector provided much of the outperformance.
-This positive result was partially offset by underperformance in the consumer/retail sector in which the fund had an overweight position.
+The System's small company growth portfolio invested with Delaware achieved a total rate of return of 32.5% for fiscal 2003.
+This under-performed the Russell 2000 Growth Index, which was 41.7% for the same period.

-The System's small company growth portfolio invested with Putnam achieved a total rate of return of -18.5% for fiscal 2002.
-This compares with -18.2% for the Russell 2000 Growth Index.
-Performance was negatively impacted by two sectors: financials in which the portfolio was underweighted and technology in which underperformance was the culprit.
-This was offset somewhat by strength in the portfolio's investments in consumer cyclicals.
+The System's small company growth portfolio invested with Putnam achieved a total rate of return of 41.7% for fiscal 2003.
+This compares favorably with 41.7% for the Russell 2000 Growth Index.
+Performance was positively impacted by selectivity and an overweight in technology.

-At the close of fiscal year 2002, small company growth stocks represented 0.22% of total investments.
+At the close of fiscal year 2003, small company growth stocks represented 0.4% of total investments.